Kylian Mbappé: 2023–2024: Final season

-Mbappé eventually made his first appearance of the 2023–24 season in a 1–1 draw away to Toulouse on 19 August, scoring the game's only goal and PSG's first of the season.
-On 26 August, he scored his 150th and 151st Ligue 1 goals for the club as PSG beat Lens 3–1 at home.
-On 19 September, Mbappé scored PSG's first Champions League goal of the season in a 2–0 win over Borussia Dortmund.
-He scored the opening goal in a 3–0 win over AC Milan on matchday three of the competition on 25 October.
-On 11 November, Mbappé scored his first hat-trick of the season in a 3–0 win over Reims, lifting PSG to the top of the Ligue 1 table.
-On 28 November, Mbappé scored a penalty eight minutes into stoppage time, to salvage a 1–1 draw against Newcastle United and keep PSG in the Champions League, which proved to be crucial for the club, as they qualified to the knockout stages, following a 1–1 away draw against Borussia Dortmund on 13 December.
+On 26 August, Mbappé scored his 150th Ligue 1 goal for PSG in a 3–1 win over Lens.
+On 11 November, he scored his first hat-trick of the season in a 3–0 win over Reims, lifting PSG to the top of the Ligue 1 standings.
 On 3 January 2024, Mbappé scored the second goal in a 2–0 victory over Toulouse in the 2023 Trophée des Champions, securing his first trophy of the season.
-In the process, Mbappé became the all-time top goalscorer at the Parc des Princes, with his 111th goal surpassing Edinson Cavani's scoring record.
-On 7 January 2024, Mbappé scored his first hat-trick of the year in a 9–0 thrashing of Revel in the round of 64 of the Coupe de France, becoming the club's all-time top scorer in the competition by bringing his goal tally to 30.
-On 15 February, it was reported in the media that Mbappé had informed PSG that he intended to leave the club upon expiration of his contract in June, 2024.
-On 5 March, he scored a brace in a 2–1 win away to Real Sociedad in the round of 16 of the Champions League, securing PSG's qualification to the quarter-finals for the first time since the 2020–21 season.
-Mbappé scored his second hat-trick of the regular season and his first of the year on 19 March in a 6–2 win away at Montpellier, taking him to 250 goals in all competitions for PSG.
-On 16 April, he scored two goals in a 4–1 away win over Barcelona to help PSG qualify for the Champions League semi-finals after having lost the first leg 3–2 at the Parc des Princes.
-In the semi-finals, PSG was knocked out by Borussia Dortmund, after losing 2–0 on aggregate.
+In the process, he became the all-time top goalscorer at the Parc des Princes, with 111 goals.
+Four days later, Mbappé scored a hat-trick in a 9–0 win over Revel in the round of 64 of the Coupe de France, becoming the club's all-time top scorer in the competition by bringing his goal tally to 30.

-On 10 May 2024, Mbappé announced via his social media that he would depart Paris Saint-Germain at the end of the season, stating he would not renew his contract, marking the end of his career at the club.
-On 12 May, he played his last match at the Parc des Princes as a PSG player, scoring a goal in a 3–1 loss to Toulouse.
-He played his final match for the club on 25 May, featuring in the entirety of PSG's Coupe de France final victory over Lyon, securing his last title with the club.
-Additionally, he concluded his final season with PSG as the Champions League top scorer with 8 goals, along with Harry Kane.
+Mbappé scored his second hat-trick of the season on 19 March in a 6–2 win over Montpellier, bringing him to 250 goals in all competitions for PSG.
+On 10 May, he announced on social media that he would not renew his contract, and would depart PSG at the end of the season.
+In his final match with the club on 25 May, he secured a trophy as PSG defeated Lyon in the Coupe de France final.
+He concluded his final season with PSG as the Champions League joint top scorer with 8 goals, tied with Harry Kane.